On Sobolev spaces of bounded subanalytic manifolds

-In the light of Example \ref{exa_disk} and Corollary \ref{cor_densite_nonnormal}, we understand the only problem for $\cc_0^\infty(M)$ to be dense in $\ker \tra_{\pa M}$ (for $p$ large): there might be points of $\delta M$ at which this set has dimension less than $(m-1)$.
+When $M$ is an open subset of $\R^n$, it is easy to see that the above condition ``$h^{-1}(A)$ is dense in $\delta \mc$'' merely amounts to ``$A$ is dense in $\delta M$''.
+In the light of Example \ref{exa_disk} and Corollary \ref{cor_densite_nonnormal}, we thus understand the only problem for $\cc_0^\infty(\omd)$ to be dense in $\ker \tra_{\pa \omd}$ if $\omd$ is an open subanalytic subset of $\R^n$ (for $p$ large): there might be points of $\delta \omd$ at which this set has dimension less than $(n-1)$.
 This leads us to the following natural notion.